treeverse/lakeFS/docs/deploying/aws.md

 See the full [configuration reference](../reference/configuration.md){: target="_blank" } for all configurable settings.
 {: .note .note-info }

-A minimal example of a conifugration file for the setup we've created above would look like this:
+A minimal example of a configuration file for the setup we've created above would look like this:

 ```yaml
 ---